DrMikepcm/dynamic-lattice-simulation-analysis/README.md

 # Geometric Lattice Model for the Cusp-Core Problem

 ## Project Description
-This repository contains the Python simulation code used for the research note, "A Geometric Lattice Model for the Cusp-Core Problem," published in the AAS Research Notes.

 A phenomenological lattice model is implemented to explore the formation of galactic cores and cusps.
 Particles interact with a dynamic curvature field, and a density-dependent repulsive force simulates stellar feedback.
 The repository includes 2D lattice simulations, 3D lattice simulations, and static lattice control runs (no curvature feedback).
 Supporting modules and notebooks allow interactive exploration.

 **Core finding:** The repulsion strength (`Krep`) determines whether a stable, low-density core (analogous to a dwarf galaxy) or a dynamic, high-density cusp (analogous to a massive galaxy) forms.
 Static lattice runs confirm that two-way curvature–density interaction is essential for core formation.

 ---